Skip to content

 uv run python main.py

-1. Don't pin exact versions in libraries: Use ranges (e.g., requests>=2.30) so your library doesn't conflict with others.
+1. Don't pin exact versions in libraries.
+Use ranges like requests>=2.30 so your library doesn't fight with whatever else is installed in someone's environment.